miso-lims/walkthroughs/4-0-sequencing.md

 Every time a sequencer is loaded and sequencing begins, a _Run_ is created.
 Runs are picked up automatically from the instrument.
 A _Sequencing Container_ is the link between the library information and the instrument Run and contains one or more lanes.
-Each _lane_ (e.g. Illumina lane, PacBio SMRT cell) in the container is loaded with exactly one _Pool_.
+Each Illumina lane, or PacBio SMRT cell in the container is loaded with exactly one _Pool_.
 Runs and Containers can be associated as soon as the Run and Container are both created.

 ## 3.1 Create a Container

-1. On the _Sequencing Containers_ page, click the _Add_ button near the top left of the table.
+1. On the _Sequencing Containers_ page, click the _Create Flowcell_ button near the top left of the table.
-1. Select _Illumina_ platform.
-1. Select _NextSeq 550_ from the sequencer model dropdown menu.
-Only active (non-retired) sequencer models are available on the dropdown menu.
+1. Select _NextSeq 550_ platform.
+Only active (non-retired) models are available.
+1. Select _4 Lane_ for the size of the container.
-1. Enter the short name of your project as the flowcell serial number (_e.g._ `PROJ`, `PCSI`, `FFPE`).
-Click _Lookup_ to confirm that this name is unique to MISO.
+1. Enter the short name of your project as the serial number (_e.g._ `PROJ`, `PCSI`, `FFPE`).
 1. Click _Save_ in the upper right corner of the page.

 ## 3.2 Create a Run

-1. On the _Runs_ page, select the Illumina platform and click the _Add Illumina Run_ button near the top left corner of the table.
+1. On the _Runs_ page, select the Illumina platform and click the _Create Illumina Run_ button near the top left corner of the table.
-1. Select _NB551056_ from the sequencers dropdown menu.
-Only active (non-retired) sequencers are available on the dropdown menu.
+1. Select _NB551056 (NextSeq 550)_ from the sequencers list.
+Only active (non-retired) sequencers are available.
 1. Enter a unique and memorable _Alias_ for your run.
 1. In the _Run Path_ field, enter `path` as the file path to the sequencer output.
+1. Select _Sequencing Parameters_ `High 2×151`, near the top of the Run section.
 1. Check _Paired End_.
 1. Select the _Running_ status.
 Note that if MISO does not automatically detect runs from this sequencer, all status updates will have to be entered manually.
 1. Enter a date into _Start Date_.
 1. Click _Save_ in the upper right corner of the page.
-1. Select _Sequencing Parameters_ `High 2×151`, near the top of the Run section.
-1. Click _Save_ in the upper right corner of the page.
-1. In the _Containers_ section, click the _Add Container_ button.
+1. In the _Flow Cell_ section, click the _Add Flow Cell_ button.
 1. Enter the flow cell serial number of the container you have just created and click the _Add_ button.

 <a name="aruns" href="#" id="toplink">top</a>